What is a Hot Stone Massage?

 The hot stones are never rough.
 They are always flat and smooth.
 The hot stones used on the back are about the size of a large egg, only flat.

-The stones are heated in an electrical heating unit that either provides a temperature reading or has an adjustable thermostat control.
+The stones are heated in an electrical heater that either provides a temperature reading or has an adjustable thermostat control.

 The massage therapist always holds the stones first before touching them to your body, which ensures that the temperature will not be too hot.
 Everyone, however, has their own comfort range.
 Be sure to speak up if the stones are too hot for you.